 How to register/create your domain name

-Domain names are not registered directly with Afnic but through its 400 registrars in France and worldwide.
+Domain names are no longer registered directly with Afnic but through its 400 registrars in France and worldwide.
 A registrar is a company that provides services (ISP, hoster, web agency, etc.) accredited by Afnic for the creation of your domain names under the TLDs that it manages.
 The registrar is the intermediary between yourself and Afnic for all requests for registration of a domain name.

 Most registrars offer an online form for you to provide the necessary information for them to process your request.
 Registration of domain names under the TLDs managed by Afnic is available 24/7, subject to validity, thanks to an automated service made available to registrars by Afnic.
 For each request, Afnic invoices a licence fee to the registrar.
 The registrar is free to set its charges depending on the associated services.